Tarun707/Python-logging-basics-and-docstring/README.md

-# Python scripting and modular coding of Perceptron
+# Python logging basics and docstring of Perceptron